davidmintz/court-interpreters-office/README.md

 My name is [David Mintz](https://davidmintz.org) and I'm a Spanish interpreter on staff at the [Interpreters Office](https://sdnyinterpreters.org/) of the US District Court, Southern District of New York, located in New York City.
 And I like coding web applications.

-Feel free to contact me with qny questions.
+Feel free to contact me with any questions.